-Description: This course requires a thorough understanding of Algebra 1.
-It is a fast-paced course which covers Algebra 2 concepts in depth.
-Topics include: higher order equations and inequalities, functions and their graphs, systems of equations and inequalities and trigonometric functions.
+Description: This course requires a thorough understanding of Integrated Math 1 topics.
+It is a fast-paced course which covers the following topics in depth: systems of equations and inequalities, quadratics, polynomials, radical and rational functions, exponential functions, and function notation.
 Graphing calculator required.
 NCAA Clearinghouse Approved Course